-During late October 1942, a U. S. Army 50 man detachment from Cannon Company led by Captain Medendorp and joined by the rest of the anti-tank companies treked from Jaure to the Wairopi area to prevent a Japanese attack from Wairopi towards Jaure where Americans troops were treking over the Kapa Kapa Trail.
-These troops were known as the "W" or "Wairopi Patrol" established themselves on the east bank of the Kumusi River.
-This force came under the command of Australian Army General Blamey.
-On November 9, this force had a a light encounter with the Japanese at Asisi.
+During late October 1942, a U. S. Army fifty man detachment from cannon company led by Captain Medendorp joined by the anti-tank companies under the command of Australian Army General Blamey treked from Jaure to towards Wairopi to prevent a Japanese attack from Wairopi towards Jaure while Americans troops were treking over the Kapa Kapa Trail.
+These troops were known as the "W" or "Wairopi Patrol" and established themselves on the east bank of the Kumusi River.
+On November 9, 1942 this force had a a light encounter with Japanese at Asisi.

 American missions against Asisi (Asis)

 October 10-25, 1942